emmacadavra/learn-hiragana/README.md

 ![old katakana-go button](docs/screenshots/katakana-go-old.png)

 However, the first character used here is the Japanese kanji for "go".
-As this site is aimed at beginners wanting to practise hiragana and katakana only, it seemed unreasonable to include a kanji character as it is, due to the kanji alphabet being more advanced than the scope of this website.
-In many instances of Japanese media, such as newspapers, comics, and textbooks for school children, a type of phonetic notation is used to accompany kanji characters called *furigana*.
+As this site is aimed at beginners-intermediates wanting to practise hiragana and katakana only, it seemed unreasonable to include a kanji character as it is, due to the kanji alphabet being more advanced than the scope of this website.
+In many instances of Japanese media, such as some newspapers, comics, and textbooks for school children, a type of phonetic notation is used to accompany kanji characters called *furigana*.
 Thankfully, W3C supports the use of furigana through [**ruby markup**](https://www.w3.org/International/articles/ruby/markup.en), and so the furigana for this kanji was added for increased readibility and accessibility for all levels of reading comprehension.

 ![hiragana-go button with furigana](docs/screenshots/hiragana-go-furigana.png)